Untanky/interview_questions/README.md

 ## Web Apps

 - What is layered architecture?
 What layers are there?
-- What is micro-service archichtecture?
+- What is microservice archichtecture?
 What are the advantages in regard to monolithic architecture?

 ### Frontend

 - What are the three main components of a web page?
 - What could be a reason for your page to load slowly?
 How would you fix it?
 - Do you know what ARIA (accessibility) and screen reader are?
+- What are the differences between `Observable` (rxjs) and `Promise`?

 #### CSS Questions